vinodkumarkuruva/Task_Management/README.md

 Features :

-User Registration: Allow users to create new accounts by providing basic information.
+- **User Registration:** Allow users to create new accounts by providing basic information.

-Email Confirmation: Send a confirmation email to verify user accounts.
+- **Email Confirmation:** Send a confirmation email to verify user accounts.

-Login: Secure user authentication.
+- **Login:** Secure user authentication.
 Logout: Allow users to log out securely from their accounts.

-Forgot Password: Enable users to reset their passwords via email.
+- **Forgot Password:** Enable users to reset their passwords via email.

-Password Reset: Allow users to set a new password after forgetting the old one.
+- **Password Reset:** Allow users to set a new password after forgetting the old one.

-Task creation with priority and due dates.
+- **Tasks:** Task creation with priority and due dates.
 Update task details and status.
 Filter and search tasks.
 Responsive user interface using Bootstrap.

 Technologies Used  :